Alexander Ratiu: Return to the United States

 In 1964, Gheorghe Gheorghiu-Dej, the Secretary General of the Romanian Communist Party, declared a general amnesty for political prisoners, which set Ratiu free.
 The Communist authorities allowed him to leave Romania in 1970, and he returned to the United States in 1971, staying with his brother Grigore and his family.
 Rațiu met with Pope John Paul II in Rome and presented the situation of Greek-Catholic Church in Romania.
 He served in the Roman Catholic Diocese of Joliet in Illinois from 1974 until his retirement.
 Ratiu was an assistant priest at St. Mary Immaculate Church in Plainfield, Illinois (1975–1982).

 Rațiu became a member of the Cardinal József Mindszenty Foundation in 1977, and for 25 years served on the Board of Directors, participating in the foundation's conferences in St. Louis, Kankakee, and Chicago, where he gave many talks.
 An abridged edition of his book, Stolen Church, was a Christmas gift by the Foundation to its members.

 Ratiu was generous in his friendship and financial support for countless persons in Romania seeking to emigrate to the United States.
 He helped establish a Romanian Greek-Catholic Mission of Saints Peter and Paul in Chicago in December 1994.
 Ratiu spoke eight languages fluently, and this aptitude for languages led him to learn Spanish to celebrate Mass for Mexican migrant workers.

 In 1996, following the collapse of Communist rule in Romania, Rațiu returned for a visit to witness the rebirth of the Greek Catholic Church.
 He preached to large crowds of the faithful as parishes reopened, and attended the consecration of several new bishops for the Byzantine Rite.

 Awards

 In 1983, the Polish Freedom Fighters bestowed upon Alexander Ratiu the Solidarity Freedom Award.

 Death

-Raţiu died on 25 July 2002, at his home in Plainfield, Illinois, at the age of 86.
+Rațiu died on 25 July 2002, at his home in Plainfield, Illinois, at the age of 86.
 On his deathbed Rațiu said, "Spiritual freedom gives us courage, the courage to preach.
 So I preached freely and defended the faith when the persecution began, and I rejoiced when I was arrested."
 His funeral took place at the Romanian Greek Catholic Church "Sf.
 Gheorghe", in Aurora, Illinois, on the morning of 27 July 2002.
 Ratiu was interred in Plainfield, Illinois.